 Herbivores vs Carnivores

 The difference between Herbivores and Carnivores is that herbivores have sharp incisors teeth and strong grinding teeth to cut and grind plants and plant parts.
-Whereas carnivores have sharp, curved incisors with sharp and long canines and strong grinding teeth to cut, tear and grind flesh.
+Carnivores have sharp, curved incisors with sharp and long canines and strong grinding teeth to cut, tear and grind flesh.

-Herbivores are the animals who eat herbs or parts of plants and plants.
-Some of them eat fruits and flowers while others eat only green leaves.
+Herbivores are animals who eat herbs or parts of plants and plants.
+Some eat fruits and flowers, while others eat only green leaves.

 Not all herbivores eat the same type of plants.
 Depending on their environment and the vegetation, they adapt their food.

-Carnivores are the animals who hunt and kill live preys for food.
+Carnivores are the animals that hunt and kill live prey for food.
 They are above the herbivores in the food chain.

-This means that mostly the herbivores are the live preys for the carnivores.
+This means that mostly the herbivores are the live prey for the carnivores.
 Some carnivores may hunt smaller carnivores as their prey for food as well.

 Comparison Table